zokis/dotfiles/README.md

 ### @zokis's dotfiles

 This project is a collections of dotfiles forked from https://github.com/deniscostadsc/dotfiles .
+I used just on Ubuntu.

 > Welcome message, PS1 and PS2.
 >